<– Back

 - Run without GApps - Play Store/Services are very heavy these days.
 MicroG is a good alternative.

-- Use dark mode (as we have an AMOLED screen)
+- Use AMOLED dark mode

 - Configure battery saver mode to turn on, which limits maximum CPU and GPU clocks.

-- Use an adblocker when possible
+- Use an adblocker when possible (ie Brave, AdAway root)

 - Use 2G/3G instead of 4G radios when possible